factiverse/QuanTemp/README.md

-# QuantCheck
+# QuanTemp
-A repository for baselines to verify Numerical Claims.
+A repository for Numerical Claims.
+We collect and release the first set of real-world numerical claims.
+We create a fine-grained taxonomy for numerical claims (statistical,temporal,comparison and interval).
+The repository also houses the inference code for reproducing the best results in the paper.
+We also release the trained models and collected evidence snippets.

 An example from dataset
 ```